-If further variants continue to emerge and vaccines are not able to effectively mitigate the impacts in a timely manner and if broader economic closures are reinstated to address future waves of infection, the effect on the economy and financial markets could worsen and result in further volatility as well as negatively impact the ability of Borrowers of underlying Loans in the Portfolio Assets to pay their Loans.
+If further variants continue to emerge and vaccines are not able to effectively mitigate the impacts in a timely manner and if broader economic closures are reinstated to address future waves of infection, the effect on the economy and financial markets could worsen and result in further volatility.
 These and other unexpected developments in financial markets, regulatory environments, or consumer behaviour and confidence may have additional adverse impacts on CIBC's business, results of operations, reputation and financial condition."

-e) The risk factor entitled "Climate Risk" on pages 33-35 of the Base Prospectus is deleted in its entirety and replaced with the following:
+e) The risk factor entitled "Climate Risk" on pages 28-29 of the Prospectus is deleted in its entirety and replaced with the following: